rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 **Expanding on 2:**
 TS type checks my code, I type check TS (last post).
 A library (e.g. _office.js_) gives me types, I type check these types (this post).
-When the infrastructure falls short developer needs to step in.
+When the infrastructure falls short the developer needs to step in.
 In TS, almost any program can have almost any type.
 I can implement `program:() => void` and do almost anything I want in that code.
 It would not be very clear if most of my types looked like this.
 There needs to be some coding convention